+No options issued during the year.
 The fair value of the options granted to employees is deemed to represent the value of the employee services received over the vesting period.

-The weighted average fair value of options granted during the year was \$0.0060 (2018: \$0.0102).
-These values were calculated using the Black-Scholes option pricing model, applying the following inputs to options issued this year:
+The weighted average fair value of options granted during the year was \$nil (2019: \$0.0060).
+These values were calculated using the Black-Scholes option pricing model, applying the following inputs to options issued in prior year: